durdur69/durdur69.github.io/_posts/2019-08-21-replication-markets.md

 ---
 title: 'Replication Markets: Can You Predict Which Social Science Papers Will Replicate?'
-subtitle: Discussing the mechanics of the Replication Markets platform and my priors on the replicability of different social science fields.
+subtitle: Discusses the mechanics of the Replication Markets platform; issues in prediction market and survey incentive design; and the (un)replicability of six social science fields.
 layout: default
 date: 2019-08-21
 keywords: replication, sociology, social science
 published: true
 permalink: /replication-markets/
+toc:
+  no_toc: ''
+  min_level: 1
+  max_level: 1
+  list_class: section-nav
+table_of_contents: "yes"
 ---
-### What are Replication Markets?
+## What are Replication Markets?

 Replication Markets are a type of [prediction market](http://mason.gmu.edu/~rhanson/ideafutures.html), mechanisms that enable individuals to bet on the outcome of events.
 Just as financial markets efficiently determine the perceived value of a security by aggregating the beliefs of buyers and sellers (e.g., I think this stock will rise in price, so I will buy more), [prediction markets](https://www.investopedia.com/terms/p/prediction-market.asp) determine the perceived likelihood of an event by aggregating the beliefs of many individuals.
 Both financial and prediction markets draw on the [wisdom](https://en.wikipedia.org/wiki/Wisdom_of_the_crowd) (or sometimes lunacy) of crowds and the power of financial incentives.